finance calculator

 FAQs

-Estimate resale and subtract it from the total lease cost manually to get a net ownership cost.
+Yes.
+Estimate a conservative resale value for the equipment at the end of the lease, then subtract it from the total lease cost to estimate a net ownership cost.
+That net cost can be compared directly to renting.

 Related calculators